bandwidth-intern/racktables-to-netbox/README.md

 - All unracked stuff, notably VMs and their clusters
 - Parent child relationships like servers in chassises, patch panels in patch panels
 - IPs, networks, VLANs
-- Interfaces and their associated IP
+- Interfaces and their associated IP.
+Note that if an "OS interface" in "IP addresses" is same as "local name" in "ports and links," the interface is not duplicated
 - Connections between interfaces really the 'ports and links' catagory
 - Tags, labels, asset numbers (still need to make sure asset nos are grabbed from everywhere)